sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

             ; (If this value is 0, then only the root of the tree is signed.
             ; If this value is >= ceil(log2(n_leaves)), then every leaf is ; signed.).
-            ; XXXX Do we want to make this more flexible and allow signatures ; XXXX at different depths?
             signature-depth : uint,

             ; What digest algorithm is used for calculating the signatures?